tmhglnd/mercury/docs/02-instrument.md

 ## time

 Set the time interval in which a synth or sample is triggered.
 This can be an integer, float or expression. `1 = bar`, `1/4 = quarter-note`, `1/12  = 8th triplet`, `3/16 = 3-16th notes` etc. Similarly you can set an offset in the timing.
 The `time()` will start an internal counter for this instrument, incremented every time it is triggerd (based on the `beat()` method).
 The counter is used as an index to lookup values from other `list`'s provided as argument in methods for this instrument.
-Setting the first argumen to `free` allows to use external triggering via osc messages.
-The trigger reacts when a value greater than 0 is received.
+Setting the first argument to `free` allows to use external triggering via osc messages.
+The trigger reacts when a value greater than `0` is received.

 **arguments**
 - {Number/Division} -> the timing division (default=1/4)